ankit1057/nexuscontroller/README.md

 python -m nexuscontroller
 ```

-## Commercial Use

-NexusController is available under MIT license with special provisions for commercial use by large enterprises.
-See the [LICENSE](LICENSE) file for details.

-## Documentation

-For full documentation, examples, and API reference, visit our [documentation site](https://github.com/ankit1057/nexuscontroller).

 ## AI Integration

-NexusController is designed to work seamlessly with AI assistants like Claude, GPT, and other AI agents.
+NexusController is designed to work seamlessly with AI assistants through the Model Context Protocol (MCP).
 You can integrate NexusController with your AI tools to automate mobile testing and device control.

-For integration details, see [AI_INTEGRATION.md](AI_INTEGRATION.md).

 ### Quick Integration Example